thom4parisot/wp-less/readme.txt

  * upgraded `plugin-toolkit`
  * usage of `$WPLessPlugin->dispatch` instead of `$WPLessPlugin->registerHooks` to match the new `plugin-toolkit` signature
+ * no more configuration collision if usage of multiple plugins using `plugin-toolkit`

 = Version 1.2.1 =